Wikipedia - Free Ency

 The ABA Military and Veterans Legal Center.
 The American Bar Association (ABA) Military and Veterans Legal Center brings together all of the ABA entities, programs, and projects focused on legal services for military personnel, veterans, and their families, and provides access to all of these ABA resources to both the public as well as legal professionals.

 Avvo.com Lawyer Directory.
-Find a Lawyer - Search top-rated attorneys by location and practice area.
+Find a Lawyer in the United States - Search top-rated attorneys by location and practice area.
 Research Legal Advice - Search our existing legal advice community for your legal issue.
 Ask a Lawyer - Get free legal advise on a wide variety of topics from experienced attorneys.

 Bail: Getting Out of Jail After an Arrest from Nolo.
 What you need to know about bail -- what it is, how it's set, and how to pay it.

 CourtReference.com.
 Court Records Free Reference and Directory.
 Find Court Records and Court Information by State.
 Guide to finding free online court records and contact information for trial courts in every state and county in the United States.
 Site lists links to online court record search services offered by statewide trial courts, individual trial courts and government agencies.